Ministry of Public Safety and Solicitor General (British Columbia): Portfolio

 The Ministry of Public Safety and Solicitor General is one of two ministries, alongside the Ministry of Attorney General, that is responsible for the Government of British Columbia's administration of justice, protection of rights and delivery of public safety services.
-The specific responsibilities of the PSSG has included: policing and law enforcement; correctional services; victim services; coroners services; road safety; regulation of the liquor, cannabis and gaming sectors; and co-ordination of the emergency management system (via Emergency Management BC).
+The specific responsibilities of the PSSG has varied over the years, but has included: policing and law enforcement; correctional services; victim services; coroners services; road safety; regulation of the liquor, cannabis and gaming sectors; and co-ordination of the emergency management system (via Emergency Management BC).

 PSSG is additionally responsible for several agencies and boards: Consumer Protection BC, the Insurance Corporation of British Columbia, the Vehicle Sales Authority of British Columbia and municipal police boards.